-Exploring the region that conducts most clinical trials in the world and is the flag bearer for most clinical research studies, requires considering many factors and areas.
-In the first part of this series of articles for Clinical Trials in the United States, regulatory situation, site, and investigators were discussed.
-In this part, we will be knowing about regulatory aspects for medical devices and other aspects of clinical trials in the USA.
+The United States is the region that conducts most clinical trials in the world and is the flag bearer for most clinical research studies requires considering many factors and areas.
+In the first part of this series of articles for clinical trials in the United States, we have seen the regulatory situation, clinical sites, and investigators.
+In this article, we will understand the regulatory aspects of medical devices and other aspects of clinical trials in the USA.

 Starting with some salient points on Clinical trials in United States.

 Salient features of Clinical trials in the United States

 - Language for a clinical trial application: English

 - Process of regulatory & EC approval: Parallel

 - Studies on minors: Age is determined at the state level

 Regulatory for medical devices Clinical trials in the United States